speedlorenzo12/Enhancify-Shortcut-test/README.md

-# Shortcut for Xisr-Revancify
+# Shortcut for Revancify-Xisr

-Simple shortcut to get started with Xisr-Revancify.
+Simple shortcut to get started with Revancify-Xisr.

 Supported only on Android 8.0+.